Charlene J. Sato

 Charlene J. Sato or Charlene Junko Sato, called "Charlie" (25 June 1951, in Lahaina – 28 January 1996), was a linguist known for her contributions to pidgin and creole studies.

 Life

 Sato grew up in Wahiawa and attended Leilehua High School.
 She was married at the time of her death.
+Sato died of ovarian cancer.

 Education

 Sato obtained a B.A. in linguistics at University of California, Berkeley in 1973, and an M.A. in linguistics at University of Hawaiʻi in 1978.
 She then completed a Ph.D. in Applied Linguistics at University of California, Los Angeles in 1985.

 Career

 Sato was a professor in the department of English as a Second Language at the University of Hawaiʻi for 14 years starting in 1982.
+Sato was the editor of the Carrier Pidgin newsletter from 1989 to 1993.
+She also served on the executive committee of the Society of Pidgin and Creole Linguistics.

 Activism

 Sato worked to elevate the status of Hawaii Creole English, her native language.
 She also advocated for speakers of Hawaii English.